Community Read FAQs

 2. Join a conversation or two

-There are also a lot of conversations taking place around Buttermilk Graffiti and its relevant themes.
+There are also a lot of conversations taking place around Portrait of a Thief and its relevant themes.
 Join a conversation, use your voice, and help change the narrative of our community.

 3. Be a partner